If you’ve ever wondered how to make vegan pesto, it isn’t difficult, it just depends on finding a supply of fresh basil and pine kernels.

 You can also make vegan pesto using cashew nuts, which makes a sweeter sauce, or you can use a mix of pine nuts and cashews, which is what I’ve done for this recipe.

-So, How to Make Vegan Pesto That Tastes Devine!
+So, How to Make Vegan Pesto that Tastes Divine!

 Put a handful of fresh basil leaves, a measure of pine nuts and a measure of raw unsalted cashew nuts into the food processor.
 Add 1 clove of garlic, a pinch of salt, some olive oil and freshly ground black pepper.